kamontat/bash-color/README.md

 All command below, you should run by `source` keyword (source <FILE_NAME>)
 1. [color_constants.sh](./color_constants.sh) - main color script which create variable and function below.
 2. [color_reset.sh](./color_reset.sh) - unset all variable color that `color_constants.sh` created
-3. [color_util.sh](./color_util.sh) - util for set and unset color variable. you can use only this file to execute everything in this repository
+3. [color_utils.sh](./color_utils.sh) - util for set and unset color variable. you can use only this file to execute everything in this repository
 4. [color_test.sh](./color_test.sh) - choose / show / list all available color in your terminal (learn more at `color_test.sh -h`)

-# Download script Link
-I make it more easier by using github release to get the link.
-The link is `https://github.com/kamontat/bash-color/releases/download/<RELEASE_VERSION>/color_util.sh` (for version 4.2 or more)

 --------------
 # Important Topic